stoffl6781/redirect/readme.md

-# Redirect PHP and CSV based
+# URL redirection with PHP and a CSV file

 With this PHP code URLS can easily be redirected.
 This applies to book printing when sources change.